 It's now time to create additional shadows on the shirt.
 Create new shapes that will be placed where shadows are needed.
 You can also add circles on the eyes and the pupils to illustrate reflection.
 You can use transparency on these new shapes to make sure that they blend properly with the shapes below.

 Finally, you can add a few larger shadows on the face, the shirt and the feet.
 Once again, you will need to create new shapes to create these new effects.
 Good job!
 Your scientist cartoon character is now completed!
+More fun characters can be drawn below.
 Enjoy! :)